gcb-hub/BLISS/readme.md

 3. **Verify Z-score calculations:** If Z-scores are missing, they can be calculated as Z = BETA/SE
 4. **Handle missing data:** Remove or impute missing values appropriately

-⚠️ Note: This repo contains the most current version of `APSS.r`.
-However, older version of `APSS.r` might offer an option to keep only HapMap3 SNPs, we **DO NOT** recommend you using that option.
+⚠️ Note: Although `APSS.r` offers an option to keep only HapMap3 SNPs, we **DO NOT** recommend you using that option.
 Since BLISS models were constructed using more than just HapMap3 SNPs, not restricting the analysis to only HapMap3 SNPs is generally the better approach.
 ### Z-Score calculation

 If your GWAS summary statistics include BETA and SE columns but lack Z-scores: